Edwin Richfield: Career

 His film credits include: X the Unknown, Quatermass 2, The Camp on Blood Island, The Face of Fu Manchu and Quatermass and the Pit.
-He appeared in the Scotland Yard (film series), The Dark Stairway (1953 film) playing Joe Lloyd.
+He alo appeared in Scotland Yard and in The Dark Stairway playing Joe Lloyd.

 Personal life

 While they were both playing in repertory Richfield met the actress Valerie Jeanne Wilkinson (1931–2005), known by her stage name of Jan Holden.
 They married in 1952, while they were both appearing in a stage version of The Blue Lamp.
 The couple had three children together: twin girls, one of whom died from a brain tumour, and a boy, Simon.
 The marriage broke down in 1973.